The safety and welfare of your children is of overwhelming importance and is the major responsibility of all the staff.

 Operation Encompass is a police and education early information safeguarding partnership enabling schools to offer immediate support to children experiencing domestic abuse.

-Information is shared with these key staff prior to the start of the next school day after officers have attended a domestic abuse incident.
+Information is shared with these key staff members prior to the start of the next school day after officers have attended a domestic abuse incident.
 This sharing of information enables appropriate support to be given, dependent upon the needs and wishes of the child.

 Children are negatively impacted by experiencing domestic abuse and without early intervention and support this negative impact can last through a child’s life course.
 Domestic abuse can impact upon social, psychological, physical, emotional and behavioural outcomes with an often negative impact upon a child’s academic success.
 Experiencing domestic abuse has been identified as an Adverse Childhood Experience.

 Operation Encompass aims, by directly connecting police and schools, to secure better outcomes for children , to enable schools to better understand the impact living with domestic abuse has upon children, to help schools to better understand a child’s lived experience and to therefore be able to support and nurture each child , making a child’s day better and giving them a better tomorrow.